rriggin/video-generator/README.md

-# 🎬 Video Generator Agent
+# 🎬 Video Generator Service

-A FastAPI-based service that generates training videos from slides and narration scripts.
+A FastAPI-based service that generates training videos from slides and narration scripts. **Designed for programmatic access by CustomGPT and other AI systems.**

 ## ⚠️ IMPORTANT: Complete Workflow